There are three ways to participate to assure the future of farming.

 The reality of the cost of farming: keep in mind that in New York State where taxes are one of the highest in the nation, farming is NOT a lucrative business - especially if you are not willing to compromise the environment for the sake of being able to earn enough money to send your children to college.
 This farm has the strictist control over all farming practices to

 - keep our soil healthy, vibrant, and sustainable ,

 - keep our animals at their optimum health levels by not participating in over-production or over crowding (and other farming practices you can review in the NOFA-Pledge document), and

 - keep our natural water and forest resources in conditions of sustainability so our community can enjoy the wonderful wildlife we host.

 The donor family had to work off the farm in well paying professions to be able to keep this 96 acre farm intact and uncontaminated.
 It also took a MINIMUM of three people to keep the production up to a bare minimum.
-With that in mind please consider supporting this operation with donations to pay for food for the livestock, infrastructure upkeep, insurance, etc., but more important than money with TIME and PHYSICAL energy to help operate this farm.
+With that in mind please consider supporting this operation with donations to pay for food for the livestock, infrastructure upkeep, insurance, etc., but more important than money, please donate TIME and PHYSICAL energy to help operate this farm.
 We wish this farm to thrive for a long time so that new farmers can own livestock from our flocks to take with them to their new farms (or perhaps just keep them here while continuing to volunteer for this nonprofit).